cirofabianbermudez/01_simple_adder_uvm/README.md

 In the test `build_phase` of `top_test` or in a extended class, let say `test_feat` of `top_test` you can put this override and select the test in the Makefile set_type_override_by_type( adder_sequence_base::get_type(), adder_sequence_directed::get_type() );

+Note: when using `+ntb_random_seed_automatic` the seed appears in both the simulation log and the coverage report.